Aishite Imasu 1941: Mahal Kita

-Aishite Imasu 1941 (Mahal Kita) (Note: Both "Aishite imasu" (愛しています) and "Mahal kita" mean "I love you" in Japanese and Filipino, respectively.) is a 2004 Philippine romantic war drama film directed by Joel C. Lamangan from a story co-written with Ricky Lee, who solely made it into a screenplay.
+Aishite Imasu 1941: Mahal Kita (Note: Both "Aishite imasu" (愛しています) and "Mahal kita" mean "I love you" in Japanese and Filipino, respectively.) is a 2004 Philippine romantic war drama film directed by Joel C. Lamangan from a story co-written with Ricky Lee, who solely made it into a screenplay.
 Starring Judy Ann Santos, Raymart Santiago, Jay Manalo, and Dennis Trillo, the film is a story of love, betrayal, and honour in wartime, set in the Japanese occupation of the Philippines (1941–1945) during World War II.

 A co-production of Regal Films and BAS Films, the film was theatrically released on December 25, 2004, as an entry for the 30th Metro Manila Film Festival.

 Plot

-In the town of San Nicolas, Inya is newly married to her childhood sweetheart Edilberto and is excited about starting a new family.
+In the town of San Nicolas, Virginia, nicknamed "Inya", is newly married to her childhood sweetheart, Edilberto, and is excited about starting a new family.
 Ignacio "Igna" Basa is Inya's best friend, a transgender woman who has been in love with Edilberto for years.
-However, their lives are interrupted by the start of the Pacific War in 1941 and the Japanese invasion.
+However, their lives are interrupted by the start of the Pacific War in December 1941 and the subsequent Japanese invasion.

-At the start of the Japanese occupation, Edilberto becomes a guerilla leader in San Nicolas and takes the nom de guerre Berto.
+At the start of the Japanese occupation, Edilberto becomes a guerrilla leader in San Nicolas and takes the nom de guerre Berto.
 Ignacio becomes the movement's spy inside the Japanese forces.
-At the same time, she falls for Ichiru Hamaguchi, a Japanese Army official who returns her affection.
-Anytime Berto attacks a Japanese patrol, the latter burns a village and executes suspected guerrilla members under the direction of Maura, a collaborator.
-Inya is also suspected as a Japanese spy and tortured by the guerrillas.
-She later reveals Ignacio's secret to a Japanese officer, Hiroshi, who in turn tells his superior Ichiru.
-Ichiru refuses to believe until he suffers a nightmare of holding his father's blood in front of the Americans.
-He tries to make love with Igna, but the latter refuses.
-Ichiru reveals that he knows Igna is transgender and he does not care as long as he loves Igna.
+At the same time, she falls for Ichiru Hamaguchi, an Imperial Japanese Army official who returns her affections.
+Whenever Berto attacks a Japanese patrol, the latter burns a village and executes suspected guerrilla members under the direction of Maura, a collaborator.
+Maura discovers Ignacio's identity and divulges it to a Japanese officer, Hiroshi.
+He reports this to his superior Ichiru, who refuses to believe it until he suffers a nightmare of holding his father's blood in front of the Americans.
+He tries to make love to Igna, but the latter refuses.
+Ichiru reveals he knows Igna is transgender, and he does not care as long as he loves Igna.